Expleo-group-elearn/.github/profile/README.md

 - **Auth Service:** Handles authentication and authorization, including JWT management.
 - **Course Service:** Manages the creation, updating, and deletion of courses.
 - **User Service:** Manages user accounts and their respective roles.
+- **Certificate Service:** Manages the creation of certificates, this service communicates with User service asynchronously and synchronously for different purposes.
 - **API Gateway:** Serves as the entry point to the platform, routing requests to the appropriate services.
+- **Discovery Service:** Implements service discovery using Netflix Eureka, enabling microservices to register themselves and discover other services.
-- **UI/UX Frontend:** The Angular-based user interface for the platform.
+- **UI/UX Frontend:** The Angular-based user interface for the platform with responsive design and a well done dashboard.

 ## Getting Started